amplab/training/ampcamp/index.md

 The modules we will cover at the AMPCamp training are listed below.
 These can be done _**in any order**_ according to your interests, though we recommend that new users start with Spark.

-Note: Please follow the setup instructions at the [Getting Started](getting-started.html) before any of the exercises.
+Note: Please follow the setup instructions at the [Getting Started](getting-started.html) page before any of the exercises.

 ### Day 1